 Can I work locum tenens if I have a family?

 By all means, yes.
-With so many locums opportunities, including local and shorter assignments, there’s usually something that will match you and your family’s lifestyle.
+With so many locums opportunities, including local and shorter assignments, there’s usually something that will match your, and your family’s lifestyle.
 Many physicians choose to take their family with them on assignment, especially on longer-term assignments overseas

 .
 And when you get home, you can enjoy being 100 percent focused on your family with no patient follow ups or other obligations.